Sorry, no posts matched your criteria.

 • Green → Ground screw

-1. Replace cowl plate and secure the wire.
+• Replace the cover plate and secure the cord.

 Step 5: Attach the Disposal to the Sink Mount

-3. Use a wrench or screwdriver to tighten similarly if wanted.
+• Use a wrench or screwdriver to tighten further if needed.

 Step 6: Connect Plumbing & Dishwasher Hose